(Sub)linear kernels for edge modification problems towards structured graph classes: Linear kernel for addition towards split graphs

 We apply these rules exhaustively, and stop when none can be applied.
 At each step, we remove a vertex from $D$ or we add an edge to $G$.
 Then the algorithm stops after at most $n^2$ steps.
 Moreover, one can easily apply the rules in polynomial time.
 When none of the previous rules can be applied, we apply the following reduction rule.

 \begin{reductionrule}[Unlabeling algorithm] \begin{alphaenumerate} \item If $K$ contains at least $k+1$ vertices, replace $K$ by a set $K' = \{v_1',\ldots,v_k'\}$ of $k$ vertices and denote by $G'$ the resulting graph.
-Moreover, for each vertex $v\in D$, if $v$ is non-adjacent to $t$ vertices of $K$ in $G$, then connect $v$ to $v_{t+1}', \ldots, v_k'$ and do not connect it to $v_1,\ldots,v_t$. \item Replace $I$ by an independent set $I'$ of size $\sqrt{2k}$ complete to $K'$ and anticomplete to $D$. \end{alphaenumerate} \end{reductionrule}
+Moreover, for each vertex $v\in D$, if $v$ is non-adjacent to $t$ vertices of $K$ in $G$, then connect $v$ to $v_{t+1}', \ldots, v_k'$ and do not connect it to $v_1',\ldots,v_t'$. \item Replace $I$ by an independent set $I'$ of size $\sqrt{2k}$ connected to $K'$ in a complete bipartite manner, and not connected to $D$. \end{alphaenumerate} \end{reductionrule}

 With this rule, we can bound the number of vertices of the resulting graph by $|D|$ plus at most $k$ vertices (for $K'$), plus at most $\sqrt{2k}$ vertices (for $I'$).
 Therefore, Theorem~\ref{thm:split} boils down to the following lemma.